ITAYC0HEN/APT-Ecosystem/README.md

 Example: `C:\> Detector.exe -t C:\some_directory -r`

+If you are using the python version of the tool (`detector.py` and not the executable), the command line arguments are the same.

 ## Contributing
 Pull requests are welcome.
 We invite you to improve the connection-map and the Python or the Yara rules of the detector tool